roblillack/elma/elma-rs/README.md

 - [x] In "Drafts" mailbox, show recipients in the message list
 - [x] Allow continued editing of drafts (Enter to open draft in compose view again)
 - [ ] Add auto-complete for email addresses when composing messages based on the user's contacts or previously sent emails and last 1000 messages
-- [ ] Add showing labels in the message view
+- [x] Add showing labels in the message view
 - [ ] Show FTML-based preview in compose dialog -- for editing open the draft as Markdown in the user's $EDITOR
 - [ ] Add support for attachments when composing messages
 - [ ] Switch from hardcoded folder named in Gmail backend to standard "Special Use" folders via IMAP (See [RFC 6154](https://datatracker.ietf.org/doc/html/rfc6154)) as per [Google Developer Docs](https://developers.google.com/workspace/gmail/imap/imap-extensions#special-use_extension_of_the_list_command)
 - [ ] Add command (`o`?) to open the current message in the web interface
 - [ ] Add support to copy the current message's content to the clipboard as Markdown (context menu?)
 - [ ] Add theming support (light/dark mode, custom colours)
-- [ ] Log network actions and user events for debugging and compatibility with existing ELMA tools
+- [x] Log network actions and user events for debugging
 - [ ] Formatted date does not match web interface -- are we missing locale info somewhere?
 - [ ] Load mailbox while already showing it
 - [ ] Only start connecting to backends when the user first tries to access them